Should I change myself or just my point of view?

 Debo cambiar yo o sólo mi punto de vista?

-• If all you expect is that things are done carefully rather than in a hurry and rush to deliver, you are not “too much of a perfectionist.”
-You expect things to be done minimally well.
+• If all you expect is for things to be done carefully rather than in a hurry and rush to deliver, you are not “too much” of a perfectionist.
+Maybe it’s that you expect things to be done with care.

-• If you think you stop to think a little before you run off and do for deliver, it’s not that you “think too much” or are wasting time.
+• If you think that stopping to think a little before rushing off to do whatever it takes to meet a delivery is not thinking “too hard”.
 You are strategic and know there is never time to think, but there is always time to fix mistakes (with all the problems that entails).

 • If you do not remain silent in the face of injustice or possible mistakes and express yourself firmly, you do not have “too much” character.
 You are empowered.

-• If you despair and fight it when you see that, despite your data and evidence, arbitrary and short-term decisions are made (where it is possible that no one wins).
-You are not “too” passionate, questioning or perfectionist.
-You want to make an impact, believe in evidence over opiniones, and are committed to your commitment and responsibilities.
+• If you despair when arbitrary and short-sighted decisions are made (where it is very possible that no one wins), and you fight it, it is not that you are “too” passionate, questioning or perfectionist.
+You want the work to be done efficiently and to have a real impact.

-• If it makes you nervous that everyone is very calm when you know something is going to break, and no one is doing anything, you are not “too” anything: your sympathetic nervous system is activated in the face of a threat.
+• If it makes you very nervous that everyone is very calm when you know something is going to break and no one is doing anything, you’re not “too” anything: it’s just that your sympathetic nervous system is activated in the face of a threat.

-To help you in the reflection process I invite you to answer the following questions.
+To help you in the process of reflection and discovery, I invite you to answer the following questions.

 • What values are predominant in the company’s culture?